lalagarali/portfolio/README.md

 ![image](dikw.png)

-Data - Raw facts and numbers without context.

-Facts - Verified and true pieces of data.

-Information - Organized and meaningful data.

-Knowledge - Information combined with understanding or experience.

-Insights - Useful discoveries or patterns found through data analysis.

-Wisdom - The ability to make smart decisions based on knowledge and insights.

 Big Data - Extremely large and complex data sets that require advanced tools to process.

 Metadata - Data about data; it describes other data.